foundling/tutorials/javascript/canjs/hello/README.md

 #### :: Initialize your app as a package ::

-It's important to create a `package.json` file **before** you start installing node modules, and to use the --save and --save-dev flags, so that your installations are recorded in the package.
+It's important to create a `package.json` file **before** you start installing node modules, and to use the --save and --save-dev flags, so that your installations are recorded in the `package.json` file.
 StealJS relies on this file to locate your application entry point and its node module dependencies.

 We can create a `package.json` file with this command: